vault27/Foundation/ipsec.md

 #### Aggressive mode

+### IKE Phase 1

+- To build a tunnel 4 parametres are needed: Authentication, key exchange, encryption, MAC: PSK/DH2/A128/SHA1 + mode for IKEv1: main or aggressive + lifetime

 ### IKE Phase 2

 - Messages include Proxy-IDs: local networks, remote network, protocol, name - they should match on both sides
+- To build a tunnel 3 parametres are needed: Protocol (ESP/AH), encryption, MAC: ESP/A128/SHA1 + lifetime

 ### Xauth - Extended Authentication within IKE